Windows 10 support will end in 4 years: Everything to know as Windows 11 rolls out

 As many people prepare to update their Windows laptops and desktops to the latest software, what happens to PCs still running Windows 10 in 2025?
-We'll explain below.
+We'll explain.
+And here are some big differences between Windows 10 and Windows 11 that you can look forward to.
+This story was recently updated.

 What does it mean for Microsoft to end support for Windows 10?